 Conway, Melvin E. (July 1963).
 "Design of a Separable Transition-diagram Compiler".
 Communications of the ACM.
 ACM.
 6 (7): 396–408. doi:10.1145/366663.366704.
 ISSN 0001-0782.
 S2CID 10559786

-Some say that the first industry-ready and universal coroutines were introduced by Go, often called Goroutines.
-It is worth mentioning that coroutines were also implemented in some older languages, like Lisp, but they haven’t popularized.
-I believe it is because their implementation wasn't designed to support real-life cases.
-Lisp (just like Haskell) was rather treated as a playground for scientists, rather than as a language for professionals.
+I believe that the first industry-ready and universal coroutines were introduced by Go in 2009.
+However, it is worth mentioning that coroutines were also implemented in some older languages, like Lisp, but they didn’t become popular.
+I believe this is because their implementation wasn't designed to support real-life cases.
+Lisp (just like Haskell) was mostly treated as a playground for scientists rather than as a language for professionals.

-It does not change the fact that we should understand them to use them well.
+This does not change the fact that we should understand coroutines to use them well.

 Most often, the default size of the thread stack is 1 MB.
-Due to Java optimizations, it does not necessarily mean 1 MB times the number of threads will be used, but it is still a lot of extra memory spent just because we create threads.
+Due to Java optimizations, this does not necessarily mean 1 MB times the number of threads will be used, but a lot of extra memory is spent just because we create threads.